Connect with us

 Jacob Wackerhausen/iStock via Getty Images Plus

 Given the ability of influenza A viruses such as avian flu to infect a broad range of species, it is critical that surveillance efforts target not only dairy cows but also animals living on or around affected farms.
-Monitoring high-risk areas for cross-species transmission, such as where livestock, wildlife and people interact, provides information not only about how widespread a disease is in a given population – in this case, dairy cows – but also allows researchers to identify susceptible species that into contact with them.
+Monitoring high-risk areas for cross-species transmission, such as where livestock, wildlife and people interact, provides information not only about how widespread a disease is in a given population – in this case, dairy cows – but also allows researchers to identify susceptible species that come into contact with them.

 To date, H5N1 has been detected in several animals found dead on affected dairy farms, including cats, birds and a raccoon.
 As of August 2024, four people in close contact with infected dairy cows have tested positive, one of whom developed respiratory symptoms.
 Other wildlife and domestic animal species are still at risk.
 Similar surveillance efforts are underway to monitor H5N1 transmission from poultry to humans.